GSA-TTS/10x-nad-ch/documentation/adr/0002-use-python-as-primary-language.md

 ## Context

-Development of the 10x National Address Database Hub is starting up, and we need to determine a programming language to use.
+Development of the 10x National Address Database Submission Tool is starting up, and we need to determine a programming language to use.

 ## Decision